RajatJangra2653/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

-# Module 5 - Execute queries in Azure Cosmos DB SQL API
+# Lab 05a - Execute queries in Azure Cosmos DB SQL API

-### Estimated Timing: 30 minutes

-## Lab 1 :  Execute a query with the Azure Cosmos DB SQL API SDK
+## Lab scenario

 The latest version of the .NET SDK for the Azure Cosmos DB SQL API makes it easier than ever to query a container and asynchronously iterate over result sets using the latest best practices and language features from C#.